 Filling a Bath with Rose Petals

 What could be more romantic than a bath filled with sweet-smelling rose petals?
-This one would be a great idea for Valentine’s Day; try lining the tub with lighted votive candles and putting on some soft music.
+Try lining the tub with lighted votive candles and putting on some soft music.
 Run a hot bath, and mix in one cup of rose petals and a half cup of rosewater.
 Rosewater is a great anti-inflammatory, so even if you don’t use the petals, you can still get the same benefits.
 Plus, it smells fantastic.

 For more all natural recipes and remedies from all around the internet, check out our Health and Beauty Tips board on Pinterest.
 And don’t forget to sign up for our newsletter and follow us on Facebook and Instagram!